StartSchoolHQ/git_branching/README.md

 # Git Branching and Conflict Resolution

 ## 1. Introduction to Git Branching
-there is some information here that could be useful

 ### Concepts to Cover:
 - **What are branches?**